-The student shall demonstrate professional competence in a second scientific field distinct from his specialization within planetary science.
+Students shall demonstrate professional competence in a second scientific field distinct from their specialization within planetary science.
 This may be accomplished either by: (1) satisfactory completion of a subject minor or (2) submission of publications which demonstrate an equivalent competence.
 Courses used to satisfy this secondary requirement may also be used to satisfy the requirements in one of the 45-unit categories.

 Four academic years should normally be adequate for completion of the Ph.D. in planetary science.
-Accordingly, the student is expected to meet the following schedule unless specific written waivers are obtained by him from the academic officer or planetary science option representative.
+Accordingly, students are expected to meet the following schedule unless specific written waivers are obtained by them from the Academic Officer or planetary science option representative.